ploomber/projects/guides/intro-to-ploomber/README.md

 # Your first Python pipeline

 <!-- start description -->
-To run this example locally, [install Ploomber](https://docs.ploomber.io/en/latest/get-started/quick-start.html) and execute: `ploomber examples -n guides/first-pipeline`

-Found an issue?
-[Let us know.](https://github.com/ploomber/projects/issues/new?title=guides/first-pipeline%20issue) Have questions?
-[Ask us anything on Slack.](https://ploomber.io/community/)
+Introductory tutorial to learn the basics of Ploomber.
 <!-- end description -->

 # Ploomber Tutorial Intro

-- This should showcase the Ploomber value proposition.
-- We'll do a few ML operations in a notebook, using a sample covid-19 dataset.
-- We'll forcast the relation between testing and active covid cases.
+We'll forcast the relation between testing and active covid-19 cases.

-**For a deeper dive**, try the [first-pipeline guide](https://docs.ploomber.io/en/latest/get-started/first-pipeline.html).

-If YAML, Jupyter and notebooks sounds like a distant cousin, please check our [basic concepts guide](https://docs.ploomber.io/en/latest/get-started/basic-concepts.html).

 ### We'll see today how you can improve your work:
 - Run 100s of notebooks in parallel